Doshisha University: Alumni

 Doshisha is renowned for its strong connection to business in the Kansai region.
 According to the 2011 university rankings by Toyo Keizai, 533 alumni served as executives in listed companies.
 As of 2013, around 25.5% of undergraduates were able to enter one of the top 400 companies in Japan, which ranks eighth nationwide among all private institutions in Japan and first among private universities in Kansai.

 Doshisha alumni include Takako Doi, the first female Lower House Speaker in Japan (the highest position a female politician has held in the country's history); Abe Isoo, an early pacifist and feminist and member of the Japanese Diet; Japanese statesman Uchida Kosai, who twice served as acting prime minister; Japanese-language author David Zoppetti; Korean poet Yun Dong-ju; tea master Hansō Sōshitsu; and Gunpei Yokoi, creator of the Game Boy.
+Takashi Mizutani, founder member of the psychedelic rock band Les Rallizes Dénudés studied there.